-The parcel is adjacent to an existing waterline that serves adjoining parcels.
-No structures on this parcel were connected to public water until the owner established the unauthorized connection.
-ACSA water is being consumed in the apartment and to provide water to farm animals on the parcel.
-If the ACSAJA were amended to allow water service to continue, the applicant would need to pay for tap fees and proper permitting and inspections and to comply with all Building Code requirements.
-If the ACSAJA amendment is not be approved, the applicant would need to comply with ACSA and the Building Code to remove the connection.
+The parcel is adjacent to an existing water line that serves adjoining parcels.
+The owner's residence at 9067 Valmont Lane is legally connected to public water.
+ACSA water is being consumed in the apartment and provides water to farm animals on the parcel.
+If the ACSAJA were amended to authorize continued water service, the applicant would need to pay for tap fees and proper permitting and inspections and to comply with all Building Code requirements.
+If the ACSAJA amendment were not approved, the applicant would need to comply with ACSA and the Building Code to remove the connection.